-"Good Looking Loser" largely a reference to my teens mid 20's.
+"Good Looking Loser" is largely a reference to my teens mid 20's.
 Good looking guy, super nice, significantly underachieving in his dating life.
 All my "potential" and underachievement led to minor periods of depression, relationship problems and motivation problems.

 This is because I've spent the past decade OBSESSING over the following things to the point where I have neglected friends, social life, fun, sleep and sometimes my own physical mental health.
-Moderation never worked for me or anyone I know that successful at anything significant.
+Moderation never worked for me or anyone I know that is successful at anything significant.

 I often "learned" these things ONE AT A TIME. (but some I picked up gradually)